xeviknal/aidl-2021-wo-rl/README.md

 And repeat for as many episodes as needed.

 PPO took by far the longest time of all 3 methods to implement and we stalled many times due to debugging issues, with unsatisfactory results.
-We have been testing our implementation as late as the weekend before the day of our defense presentation.
+We have been testing our implementation as late as the weekend before the day of our project defense.

 # Development history and milestones